 As long as you have a ripe (slightly soft to the touch, and if it’s a Haas avocado, black on the outside) avocado, guacamole is simple to make yourself.
 Try some of our recipes, from classic to quite alternative.

-Homemade avocado is as easy as chopping and peeling a few ingredients and then mashing it all up.
-Here, you’ll need a tomato, lime juice, chiles, cilantro, scallions, and salt — in addition to the avocados, of course.
+Homemade guacamole is as easy as chopping and peeling a few ingredients and then mashing it all up.
+Here, you’ll need a tomato, lime juice, chiles, cilantro, scallions, and salt—in addition to the avocados, of course.
 Get our Guacamole recipe.

 The only other ingredient that could possibly make guacamole more decadent than it already is with all that creamy goodness, is bacon.
-Yeah, there’s tomato in there too, and that’s nice.
+Yeah, there’s tomato in there too, and that’s nice, but you know why you’re making this one.
 Get our Bacon and Tomato Guacamole recipe.

-On the other end of the guac spectrum, there’s this sweet, fresh, creamy, and acidic version.
+On the other end of the guac spectrum, there’s this sweet, fresh, creamy, crisp (thanks to the cucumber), and acidic version.
 Diced instead of smashed or blended, it’s more salsa-like than the others.
 Get our Pineapple and Cucumber Guacamole recipe.

 Now here’s a guacamole with not one, but two unexpected twists.
 Celebrated Chef Rick Bayless came up with this nutty, sweet incarnation.
 Get our Toasted Almond Guacamole with Apricots recipe.